Dan Brown Books in Order

 Official website: danbrown.com

-Dan Brown was born in 1964 in Exeter, New Hampshire.
-He grew up at the Phillips Exeter Academy’s campus, where his father taught mathematics and his mother was a church organist.
-That mix of science, music, and religion became a recurring theme in his fiction.
+Dan Brown was born in 1964 in Exeter, New Hampshire and grew up at the Phillips Exeter Academy’s campus, where his father taught mathematics and his mother was a church organist.
+That background, with a mix of science, music, and religion became a recurring theme in his novels.
+His books often place numbers, codes, music, art, science and religion in the same story, all of which eventually become clues to solving the cases.

 He studied at Amherst College from where he graduated in 1986.
-He also spent time in Seville studying art history, and before becoming a full-time author, he returned to Phillips Exeter to teach English.
+First he tried to become a musician, and he also spent time in Seville studying art history, and before becoming a full-time author, he returned to Phillips Exeter to teach English and creative writing.
+While teaching there, he became interested in secret agencies and code-breaking after Secret Service agents visited the school to investigate a student email.
+That experience was one of main catalysts to write Digital Fortress, his first thriller.

-In addition, he created a music record company called Dalliance, created a children’s cassette with the title SynthAnimals, and in 1990, he published a CD called Perspective.
+In addition to writing, he created a music record company called Dalliance, created a children’s cassette with the title SynthAnimals, and in 1990, he published a CD called Perspective.

 Currently, Dan Brown lives in New England.